jquatier/jq-homeassistant/README.md

 ### Morning

-* Bring up the bedroom lights in daylight color gradually 30 min prior to wake up time (set via home assistant controls).
+* Open the blinds and bring up the bedroom lights in daylight color gradually 15-30 min prior to wake up time (set via home assistant controls).
 * On first motion in kitchen, bring up the lights, announce the weather forecast over kitchen speakers.
 If the current day is a work day, announce the travel time to work using Google travel time.
 Remind if a package is arriving.

 ### Away